brianchu1986/luno_trader_app/README.md

     then distribute amounts to `MYR_1..MYR_n`.
 -   Trader accounts are assigned to MYR sub-accounts for spending; this command exits after completion and does not start the scheduler.

+## Cooldown Behavior

+-   Each trader stores `last_run` in the local DB, so restarts do not trigger immediate repeat runs.
+-   The cooldown window is based on `--run-every` (or `RUN_EVERY_N_MINUTES`).
+-   If you restart within the cooldown window, the scheduler waits and logs a countdown.
+-   Use `--force-run` to bypass the initial cooldown and run immediately.

 ## Project Status